 •AutoRun IDB: After the assembly and processing of the document, Pathagoras is automatically activate the Instant Database screen and scan the resulting document for variables without any action on your part.

-•AutoReScan: After you call a record from the Existing Records list (upper right corner of IDB screen), Pathagoras to rescan the document for variables in the underlying document that are not in the record, and if any are found, will add them to the bottom.
+•AutoReScan: After you call a record from the Existing Records list (upper right corner of IDB screen), Pathagoras will rescan the underlying document for variables that are not in the record.
+If any are found, it will add them to the bottom.
 This allows you to continuously update a client/customer's record, adding new variables as they are 'discovered' in new document.

-•Connectors: You can change the 'structure' of a string of values from "apple, banana and strawberry" to "apple, banana, and strawberry."
-(Note the comma after the penultimate element.)
+•Connectors (the Oxford comma): You can change the presentation of a string of values from "apple, banana and strawberry" to "apple, banana, and strawberry."
+(Note the 'Oxford' comma after the penultimate element.)
 This is a personal style choice.

 •'Legal' variable length: Pathagoras 'gives up' on identifying text as a variable when it exceeds a certain length.
 40 is the default 'max'.
 If you typically to provide 'explanatory text' within your documents using square brackets you use for your variables, you can set Pathagoras 'give up the search' length to exclude that explanatory text.
 (However, the better practice is to change the boundary markers of either variables or of the explanatory text.)

 •Variable boundaries: You can change the characters used to denote variables.
-Square brackets are the default, but you can use anything so long as it does not conflict with the 'simplified options/optional text characters, which are show as well on this screen.
+Square brackets are the default, but you can use anything so long as it does not conflict with the 'simplified options/optional text characters and other 'forbidden' characters or sets.

 •File Locations: See where your IDB records are being stored.
 Or easily change the location where they are being stored.
 Some offices wish to share a common folder for all IDB records.
 In such case, point all users to the same location.
 Other offices wish to maintain separate files.
 In such case, make sure that all users point to separate location.